 Overall, there aren’t too many airline credit cards with no annual fee.
 If you want to redeem miles for flights on any airline, or for any other travel expenses, Chase Freedom Unlimited® is a good option.
-It gives an initial bonus of $200 for spending $500 in the first 3 months, and 1.5 - 5% cash back on all purchases.
+It gives 5% cash back on travel through Chase, 3% back at restaurants and drugstores, and 1.5% back on all other purchases (plus an additional 1.5% cash back on everything, up to $20,000 spent the first year).
 Plus, Chase Freedom Unlimited has a $0 annual fee.

-It’s easy to get a credit card annual fee waived.
-You just have to pick the right card.
-Lots of credit cards waive the annual fee during the first year as a promotion, and many have no annual fee at all.
-But beyond that, you’re unlikely to get your credit card’s annual fee waived unless you’re an active-duty member of the military.
+The easiest way of getting your credit card annual fee waived would be to pick a credit card that waives the annual fee during the first year as a promotion, or one with no annual fee at all.
+Alternatively, you can call the issuer’s retention line, but it is not guaranteed that it will work.
+Beyond that, you’re unlikely to get your credit card’s annual fee waived unless you’re an active-duty member of the military.
 Still, it never hurts to ask, even if success is a long shot.… read full answer

 Being well-informed about your rights and alternative credit card options definitely will help your chances.
-And you can find the most important info below.Here’s how to get a credit card annual fee waived:
+And you can find the most important info below.

 If you’re employed full-time by the U.S. military, call your issuer and tell them you’d like your SCRA benefits.
 Exactly how the process works differs by company, but they will ask you to prove your active military status.
 For example, you might provide a copy of your active duty orders.
 Once you send the issuer proof, they should waive your annual fee as well as reduce your interest rate.
 When applying for a card, there’s sometimes a box you can check to indicate your military status, too.

-• It’s a common credit card promotion to waive the annual fee for the first year your account is open.
+It’s a common credit card promotion to waive the annual fee for the first year your account is open.
 This will be noted on the offer when you apply, though.
 It’s not something you have to ask for.

-• If you really want to avoid fees, get a no annual fee credit card.
+If you really want to avoid fees, get a no annual fee credit card.
 Hundreds are available, including cards with rewards and 0% APRs.
 You might be able to get a better deal overall by paying an annual fee for more rewards.